Ender's Game; Speaker for the Dead

 And then there were the queasy moral issues that the excitement of reading had led me to ignore.
 The revelations near the end of Ender's Game were interesting but too little and too late to make up for all that had come before.

 Speaker for the Dead is an intriguing and often moving piece of work.
-I'm impressed as much by its depth as by Card's craftsmanship in making all the levels of the story come together.
+I'm impressed as much by its depth as by Card's craftsmanship in bringing together all the levels of the story.

 Apparently Speaker for the Dead was the first of the two novels he had envisioned.
 Card says he wrote Ender's Game only to give the character's back story.
 Personally I think the back story could have been much abbreviated to let us get to the heart of the Ender saga faster, but I realize that many young readers will be enticed by the action of the first novel into the more profound issues of the second.
 I just hope serious readers don't give up after the first.

 It might be asked why only two books of the Ender series are listed here, since at least five more volumes—and counting—are available.
 Several reasons.
 The two make a natural pair.
 The first book alone is not enough, as it takes off in another direction near the end that makes sense only if you read the second, while the second book pretty well concludes the issues raised.